Hotels in Portmeirion

 A fine example of post-modern architecture

-Besides differences in climate, probably the main difference between Portmeirion and a quintessential Italian village is that there are actually no residents here; most of the buildings are in fact used for tourist accommodation or for business purposes.
+Besides differences in climate, probably the main difference between Portmeirion and a quintessential Italian village is that there are actually no residents here

 We search from 120,000 hotels worldwide to find you the best deals.